 Personally, the biggest downside of Christkindlmarket is how busy it can be.
 Obviously, a lot depends on the weather, what day you attend, and at what time.
 If you visit on a weekend, you will be sandwiched into Daley Plaza with thousands of people into an unsettling, claustrophobic situation.
 You literally cannot move in most places and have to follow the pack of people moving at a snail’s pace.
 Lines are ridiculously long for food, you have to wait in line 30-45 minutes to pay for merchandise, and just walking from one end to the other can take way too long.
 I think it’s time they moved the Christkindlmarket to Grant Park or somewhere with more space.
 TIP: Come earlier in the day, especially on a weekday if you expect to seriously do some shopping!
 If you’re not visiting downtown, you can visit the market’s second location in Naperville, but expect heavy crowds here on weekends as well.
 Visit the Christkindlmarket website here.

 This is just a sampling of the many theatrical performances you can see while visiting the city.
-Of course, there are non-holiday themed shows like Hamilton, Wicked, Blue Man Group, and 42nd Street as well.
+Of course, there are non-holiday themed shows like Hamilton, Stomp, Fiddler on the Roof, and Blue Man Group as well.
 Chicago offers some of the best theatrical performances that shouldn’t be missed!

 Rather than skating on a rink, visitors to Maggie Daley Park can skate on the ribbon of ice that cascades through the park.
 Twice as long as one loop on a standard rink, the ice ribbon allows skaters to enjoy skating through scenery without getting dizzy from repetitive laps.
 Ice skate rental is available here, as well as hot drinks.
 Maggie Daley Park is located in the northeastern corner of Grant Park, right next to Millennium Park.
 For more information on skating at Maggie Daley Park, click here.